Guram Kashia: International career

+Kashia took part in all of Georgia's matches in both the UEFA Euro 2024 qualifying stages and Euro 2024 championship completely.
+He received the Order of Honour with the squad the same year on 2 July.

 Personal life

-Kashia is from Tbilisi, Georgia.
-He married his wife Tamtuka in 2009, and their daughter Alessandra was born in 2013.
+Kashia married his wife Tamtuka in 2009, and their daughter Alessandra was born in 2013.
 His older brother Shota is also a professional footballer and has played at Georgian Erovnuli Liga club FC Chikhura Sachkhere since 2013; both brothers wear #37 for their clubs.
 Kashia has stated that his older brother is the reason he began playing football as a child.

-In November 2017, while playing for Vitesse, Kashia wore a rainbow armband as part of the Dutch initiative Coming Out Day.
+While playing for Vitesse in 2017, Kashia wore a rainbow armband as part of the Dutch initiative Coming Out Day.
 His show of support for gay rights led to protests outside the Georgian Football Federation's headquarters demanding his removal from the national team, at which eight people were arrested.
 He described himself as being "proud to support equal rights".
 In August 2018, he became the inaugural recipient of UEFA's #EqualGame award for his pro-LGBT rights stand.
-He was unable to attend the awards ceremony in Monaco due to his club commitments with San Jose, but submitted a video acceptance speech in which he said, "I believe in equality for everyone, no matter what you believe in, who you love or who you are...I will always keep defending equality and equal rights for everyone, wherever I will play."
-In December 2018, he received the Presidential Order of Excellence from Georgian president Giorgi Margvelashvili.
+He did not attend the awards ceremony in Monaco due to his club commitments with San Jose, but submitted a video acceptance speech in which he said: "I believe in equality for everyone, no matter what you believe in, who you love or who you are...I will always keep defending equality and equal rights for everyone, wherever I will play."
+In December 2018, Kashia received the Presidential Order of Excellence from Georgian president Giorgi Margvelashvili.

-He is outspoken about the ongoing illegal Russian occupation of Georgia following the 2008 Russo-Georgian War.

-Kashia obtained his U.S. green card in July 2019, qualifying him as a domestic player for MLS roster purposes.
+Kashia is outspoken about the ongoing illegal Russian occupation of Georgia following the 2008 Russo-Georgian War.
+He obtained his U.S. green card in July 2019, qualifying him as a domestic player for MLS roster purposes.